Bipolar Mood Disorders

 Long-term disability (LTD) insurers are usually hesitant to approve claims of psychological illnesses such as depression or bipolar disorder.
 Even if your treatment provider (family doctor, psychologist or psychiatrist) supports your claim, your LTD provider can deny your application.

-In these challenging situations, it is crucial to hire a skilled and experienced disability lawyer who can guide you through the process of appeals and, if necessary, file a carefully structured claim against your insurer.
+In these challenging situations, it is crucial to hire a skilled and experienced Toronto disability lawyer from Affinity Law who can guide you through the process of appeals and, if necessary, file a carefully structured claim against your insurer.

 Trauma-Induced Mental Disorders